koszullab/chromosight_analyses_scripts/README.md

 > The contact data is only availabl in hic format, which can be converted to mcool using [hic2cool](https://github.com/4dn-dcic/hic2cool)

-For other loop callers, loops were detected with default parameters at 10kb resolution (output calls available in the `comp_human` folder of the processed_files tarball of the zenodo archive):
+For other loop callers, loops were detected with default parameters at 10kb resolution.
+Output calls available in the `GSE63525_loop_calls` folder of the `processed_files.tar.gz` tarball of [the zenodo entry](https://doi.org/10.5281/zenodo.3742094):

 ```bash
 hicDetectLoops --matrix GSE63525_GM12878_insitu_primary.mcool::/resolutions/10000 --outFileName hicexplorer/hicexplorer_loops